Zachary Karabashliev: Life

 His short story Metastases was included in the American collection "Best European Fiction 2018" by Dalkey Archive Press.

 In 2018 his novella "Thurst" is published by Ciela, and nominated for "Elias Canetti Foundation" Award.

 Zachary Karabashliev also writes short stories, essays and articles for lifestyle magazines, literary journals and newspapers.

-In 2014 he was offered the position Editor-in-Chief of the house that published his first work -- Ciela -- and he accepted.

 In 2017 he co-founded the International Literary festival "VarnaLit" connecting literacy, storytelling and education.
 International guests of the festival included Stefan Pastis (US), A.J.
-Fin (US), Thomas Macgonigle(US), Narine Abgarian (Russia), Dmitry Glukhovsky (Russia), Jerome Ferarri (France), Sally Green (UK), and many others.
+Fin (US), Thomas Macgonigle(US), Narine Abgarian (Armenia), Dmitry Glukhovsky (Russia), Jerome Ferarri (France), Sally Green (UK), and many others.

-Zachary Karabashliev lives in Sofia with his wife Vera, and his daughter Nora.
+Zachary Karabashliev lives in Sofia with his wife Vera and his daughters.